Top 30 Best Free WordPress Plugins for Every Website

 - login hardening.

-While there is a premium version, the free version is still a great option for most sites, which is why Wordfence has a 4.8-star rating on more than 3,200 reviews.
+While there is a premium version, the free version is still a great option for most sites, which is why it’s so popular and well-rated.

 It’s absolutely essential that you back up your WordPress site, so, if anything ever goes wrong, you have a working copy just in case.

-It lets you manually or automatically back up your site with a single click, and you can even automatically have UpdraftPlus store your backup on cloud services such as Dropbox or Google Drive.
+It lets you manually or automatically back up your site with a single click, and you can even automatically have UpdraftPlus store your backup on cloud services such as Dropbox, Google Drive, or Amazon S3.

-If you ever need to restore your site, UpdraftPlus lets you do it with one click.
+If you ever need to restore your site, UpdraftPlus also makes that very easy to do.

 There are all kinds of reasons why you may need to move your WordPress site at some point.
 You may want to: